 Food packaging serves to protect against harmful environmental influences and at the same time can be used for visual differentiation and thus branding.

-Laser cutting can be used to cut viewing windows into packaging materials, which are then closed again (transparently) in a further processing step.
+Laser cutting can be used to cut viewing windows into packaging materials, which are then closed again (transparently) in a further processing step; this is usually done in the laminating machine.

 Since the laser process can be adjusted very quickly and flexibly, there is almost unlimited freedom in the geometric design of these viewing windows.
 The production, testing and maintenance of cost-intensive mechanical cutting tools is no longer necessary.